telefonicaid/tartare-logs/README.md

 - **RegExp**: Each log entry is matched against a regular expression that contains capturing groups.
 Then the object with the parsed data is built using the captured data as field values whose names are taken from the array passed in the configuration.
 - **JSON**: Each log entry is considered a JSON document, and will be parsed as such.
+Logs can be optionally validated against a JSON Schema.
-- **Custom**: Each log entry is passed to a custom function that receives a string with the log entry and returns the object with the parsed data, or null if the log entry cannot be parsed.
+- **Custom**: Each log entry is passed to a custom function that receives a string with the log entry and returns the object with the parsed data, or throws an Error if the log entry cannot be parsed.

 You can create a LogWatcher instance using any of these two ways: